JMS Transport Configuration

-The JMS Listener’s Credentials tab allows you to specify the Username and Password used when connecting to the data source.
+The JMS Transport’s Credentials tab allows you to specify the Username and Password used when connecting to the data source.
 Enter the Username in the Username configuration item and the Password in the Password configuration item, if required.

 JMS Transport Credentials Configuration Options